syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

+## Deselecting free text annotations

+You can deselect a selected free text annotation by tapping on it or somewhere else on the PDF page.
+Deselection can be detected using the `FreeTextAnnotationDeselected` event.

+{% tabs %}
+{% highlight c# %}

+SfPdfViewer pdfViewer = new SfPdfViewer();
+pdfViewer.FreeTextAnnotationDeselected += PdfViewer_FreeTextAnnotationDeselected;

+{% endhighlight %}
+{% endtabs %}

+## Customizing the appearance of free text annotations

+You can customize the default text color and size of all free text annotations to be added.
+This will not affect the already added free text annotations.
+The appearance of a selected free text can also be modified.

+### Setting the default text color

+You can set the default text color of the free text annotations by using the `SfPdfViewer.AnnotationSettings.FreeText.TextColor` property.
+Refer to the following code.

+{% tabs %}
+{% highlight c# %}

+SfPdfViewer pdfViewer = new SfPdfViewer();
+pdfViewer.AnnotationSettings.FreeText.TextColor = UIColor.Red;

+{% endhighlight %}
+{% endtabs %}

+### Setting the default text size

+You can set the default text size of the free text annotations by using the `SfPdfViewer.AnnotationSettings.FreeText.TextSize` property.
+Refer to the following code example.

+{% tabs %}
+{% highlight c# %}

+SfPdfViewer pdfViewer = new SfPdfViewer();
+pdfViewer.AnnotationSettings.FreeText.TextSize = 4;

+{% endhighlight %}
+{% endtabs %}

-### Changing the properties of the selected freetext
+### Changing the properties of a selected free text

-You can change the properties of the selected annotation by casting the `sender` object parameter of the `FreeTextAnnotationSelected` event's handler to FreeTextAnnotation and modifying its properties.
+You can change the properties of the selected annotation by casting the `sender` parameter of the `FreeTextAnnotationSelected` event handler to `FreeTextAnnotation` and modifying its properties.
 The following code shows how to change the properties.

 {% tabs %}
 {% highlight c# %}